Concreto Concert 2019

 BMus Audition Information

-Each applicant will be notified by email with the exact date, time and location of their audition shortly after the application deadline passes.
+If you selected an ‘in-person audition’ in your admission application, you will be notified with the exact date, time, and location of your audition shortly after the application deadline passes.

-During the audition, students are assessed on technique, performance, talent, potential, and musicality during their audition.
+Auditioned students are assessed on technique, performance, talent, potential, and musicality during their audition.
 In addition to repertoire performance, both sight-reading and technique may be included as part of the audition.
-For more information about what to play at your audition please review the Audition Repertoire Suggestions document.
+For more information about what to play at your audition please review the Audition Repertoire Suggestions (link) document.

 Pianists and vocalists should be prepared to perform repertoire at the RCM Grade X level.
 All others should be prepared to perform repertoire at the RCM Grade VIII level.
 Students who have not reached the Grade VIII level but who have a serious interest in a career in music are encouraged to apply and to audition at the level of performance they have reached.